 Mobile cloud training doesn't consume credits

-Although mobile cloud training sessions use cloud resources, the are not test executions and do not consume credits.
+Although mobile cloud training sessions use cloud resources, they are not test executions and do not consume credits.

 Workspace users